CamDavidsonPilon/lifelines/docs/Examples.rst

    3. Related to above, the relationship between a covariate and the duration may be completely determined.
 For example, if the rank correlation between a covariate and the duration is very close to 1 or -1, then the log-likelihood can be increased arbitrarily using just that covariate.
 Look for a ``ConvergenceWarning`` after the ``fit`` call.

-   4. Another problem may be a co-linear relationship in your dataset.
+   4. Another problem may be a collinear relationship in your dataset.
 See point 3. above.

 5. If adding a very small ``penalizer`` significantly changes the results (``CoxPHFitter(penalizer=0.0001)``), then this probably means that the step size in the iterative algorithm is too large.
 Try decreasing it (``.fit(..., step_size=0.50)`` or smaller), and returning the ``penalizer`` term to 0.